In computing and ICT we aim to develop learners who are capable and safe users of information, communication and technology systems.

 - Encouraging enjoyment and fascination in learning about the world around them.

-- Providing scenarios and opportunities for discussion about the difference between right and wrong, understand that actions have consequences, and apply this in their own lives by respecting the laws such as the data protection act, copyright act and computer misuse act
+- Providing scenarios and opportunities for discussion about the difference between right and wrong, understanding that actions have consequences, and applying this in their own lives by respecting the laws such as the data protection act, copyright act and computer misuse act

 - Through in-class and online collaborative approaches to undertaking tasks, students learn to cooperate well, celebrate diversity and resolve conflicts effectively.